pavannaik3009/Titanic/README.md

 ### Categorical features

 Converting the sex(categorical) to numeric by using dictionary.

-Uing np.where() we can convert Cabin with Nan values to numeric as where() acts as a if condition (if number present:1, else:0)
+Using np.where() we can convert Cabin with Nan values to numeric as where() acts as a if condition (if number present:1, else:0)